anival-github/Employees-list/README.md

-# Creating employees list app with React + React Hooks + REST API
+# Creating employees list with React + React Hooks + REST API

 ### The following features were implemented:
   - [x]  the list of employees is downloaded from a server;